-The overall aim of the Lighting Strategy is to produce a co-ordinated approach to lighting, which will seek to improve the evening and night-time economy.
-The strategy has five objectives: to promote and strengthen Gloucester's local distinctiveness, reduce crime and the fear of crime, promote lighting as an art form within the City, improve the urban design qualities of the City, and to ensure that lighting schemes are sustainable.
+The overall aim of the Lighting and New Development document is to produce a co-ordinated approach to lighting, which will seek to improve the evening and night-time economy.
+The Lighting Strategy which will be a technical appendix to the SPD has five objectives: to promote and strengthen Gloucester's local distinctiveness, reduce crime and the fear of crime, promote lighting as an art form within the City, improve the urban design qualities of the City, and to ensure that lighting schemes are sustainable.